How to: Make a Counter Top from an Old Door

 In my garage, I had an 18” wide closet door that I’d removed from a small linen closet several years earlier.
 At about 77”, it was the exact right length for the wall and while I would have preferred a 15” deep counter, I made do with 18”.
 I could have cut the door down, but had neither the tools nor the skill to tackle that type of work (I am an interior designer, not a carpenter).
 Here are the steps to making a countertop from an old door:

 1) After a bit of trial and error, I built a simple base with 2”x2” boards that were secured to the underside of the door with L-brackets.
 Stretchers were added to stabilize the legs on the ends of the counter and were placed about 10” up from the ground.
 We used glue and L-brackets to attach the stretchers.

 2) The counter needed to be removable in case any of the appliances needed to be moved out of the kitchen, so I didn’t want to bolt the piece in place.
 Since it wasn’t going to be holding a lot of weight, I decided to stabilize the counter by attaching it to the wall with super-strong Velcro, which worked quite well.

 3) I lightly sanded and painted the counter with two coats of glossy exterior trim paint in a color that matched the other white counters.

 4) As I wanted covered under-counter storage, I added a burlap skirt all around the front and sides of the piece.
 Because I had gathered the skirting, it was quite heavy and the Velcro I planned on using to attach it couldn’t stand up to the weight of the fabric.
 I ended up using nail head trim and discreet stapling to secure the skirt.
-In retrospect, I would have made a tailored skirt that would have used less than half the fabric of a gathered skirt and would have been much lighter.
+In retrospect, I would have made a tailored skirt that would have required less than half the fabric of a gathered skirt and been much lighter.